 Districts to avoid in Panama City

 I tend to err on the side of avoiding negativity in blog posts.
-However, as a fellow traveler, I understand the importance of having insight on all information, including the not so good stuff.
+However, as a fellow traveler, I understand the importance of having insight into all information, including the not-so-good stuff.

 With that in mind, I’ll tell you the four districts in Panama City that I recommend staying away from when you book your accommodation.
 That being said, I want to first share two disclaimers: